natanielmendes/food-order-react/README.md

 Ordering food functionalities

-In order to run the project on your local environment, use the following steps:
+In order to run the project on your local environment, follow the instructions below:

 `npm install`
 `npm start`